-All degree candidates must submit an Application for Graduation to the Office of the Registrar via their Academic Advisor/Division before or during their final semester to be eligible for graduation.
+All degree candidates must submit an Application for Graduation to the Office of the Registrar via MyOKState Student Portal.
 Application deadlines are posted on the Application for Graduation and the Graduation website.

 Students who have filed a diploma application but do not complete their requirements need to re-file for graduation for the appropriate future term with the Office of the Registrar.
 Re-filing allows you to change the expected graduation term on your diploma application, and allows you to register for classes in the following semester.